themindfuldev/talk-backbone-tricks-or-treats-html5devconf/README.md

 - Think twice before saying AJAX ever again.
 - AJAX = *A*synchronous *J*avascript *A*nd *X*ML.
 - AJAJ = *A*synchronous *J*avascript *A*nd *J*SON.
-- It is hardly because of *XMLHttpRequest* object -> it can transfer any format.
+- It is hardly because of *XMLHttpRequest* object -> it can transfer in any format.
-- RESTful servers became popular -> I don't quite see XML responses ever since.
+- RESTful APIs became popular -> I don't quite see XML responses ever since.
 - XML lacks out-of-the-box support on MV* frameworks.
 - However, *AJAJ* doesn't sound as cool as *AJAX* so people prefer not using the proper term.
 - *ASYNC*, FTW!
 Who will join me?